openreferral/specification/docs/faq.md

 ## What if I need help collecting this data in the first place?

-Open Referral is working to build tools to help produce and verify accurate resource directory data.
-If you’re interested in developing such tools — and/or if you already have experience with such tools — we want to hear from you!
-Please reach out to info@openreferral.org to discuss.
+Open Referral is working to build tools that can help people produce and verify accurate resource directory data.
+For the most part, we don’t host these tools ourselves &ndash; but we can help you deploy, customize, and leverage them to achieve your goals.

+For instance, you might be able to quickly get set up with a free resource database by [deploying the Open Referral Airtable template](https://openreferral.org/delivering-open-referral-solutions-with-airtable/).
+You might also deploy one of the open source content management systems in our ecosystem (like [ORServices](https://sarapis.org/human-services/orservices/)).
+We also have helped communities develop open source policies and procedures (like the DC Community Resource Information Exchange’s [style guide](https://docs.google.com/document/d/1fGz4etL3mN7lEqqgE57XBWM1C6JRoywR/edit?usp=share_link&ouid=104531125124834239733&rtpof=true&sd=true) and [verification process](https://docs.google.com/document/d/1xMWIPtcfmNDkuYLztT5xdSKzZteZW8CV5M7qiYcyeYI/edit#heading=h.pfttcs9har0v) documents) which you are free to copy and adapt.

+If you’re interested in deploying or helping to develop such tools, we want to hear from you!
+Please reach out to our network via our [Community Forum](https://forum.openreferral.org/) or [Slack channel](https://openreferral.org/get-involved/join-our-slack-team/) to discuss.

 ## Who has adapted this project and can I see examples?